 Who was Daniel Morgan?

-The Daniel Morgan Graduate School of National Security (DMGS) is named for Brigadier General Daniel Morgan, who served in the Continental Army during the American Revolution.
+The Daniel Morgan Graduate School of National Security (DMGS) is named for The Honorable Daniel Morgan, Brigadier General, U.S. Army, Retired, who served in the Continental Army during the American Revolution.

 At Washington’s request, Morgan assembled a backwoods corps of riflemen and with lightning speed marched to meet the British in northern New York.
 The republic’s first major victory at Saratoga was in many ways a result of his design, which today might be called guerrilla tactics.
 Trumbull’s famous painting of the surrender of British General Burgoyne shows Washington nodding to the success of Morgan, who was dressed in frontier buckskins.

 By 1779, Colonel Morgan‘s corps of riflemen had played a significant role in almost every major battle, but he was passed over for a promotion and resigned.
 A year into his retirement, aware that he had the skills, intelligence, and leadership qualities needed in Washington’s Southern campaign, he set out with loyal corpsmen and rejoined the war effort on his own initiative and at his own expense.

 His return to the conflict was enthusiastically welcomed.
 He won an important skirmish by cleverly deceiving opposing forces and went on to win a victory at the Battle of Cowpens, South Carolina, by luring an especially ruthless and arrogant opponent into a trap.
 By these tactical defeats and the ensuing long-distance chase through the interior, he exhausted British forces, paving the way for Washington’s victory at Yorktown.
 Congress accordingly awarded him the rank of Brigadier General and, in peacetime, he returned to his home in what is now Clarke County, Virginia, where he became a successful businessman.